ConnorFriday-code/NoteGroupsProjectThree/README.md

 #### Additional goals

 Additional features I wish for the website are to be user complimentary features.
 A search bar at the top of the homepage to search through existing Notes, and when no results are found, instead offer a link to the Create Note page.
-Inside the Note page, the user will have the ability to add basic text effects to the documents, such as bold, italic and crossed-out text, as well as change font size, font colour, and font background/highlight, with these css stylings being saved to the database as well.
+Inside the Note page, the user will have the ability to add basic text effects to the documents, such as bold, italic and underline text, as well as change font size, font colour, and font background/highlight, with these css stylings being saved to the database as well.
 The list of notes on the Homepage to be ordered by the last saved document.
 Add a way for the user to add multiple notes/text documents to a Note (to make a 'Note Group').

 ### User goals